hiyali/cordova-plugin-image-picker/README.md

 cordova-plugin-image-picker
 ===================

-Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.
+Cordova Plugin For Multiple Images Selection - implemented for iOS and Android 4.0 and above.

 ## !
 NOTICE
 This project forked from [https://github.com/Telerik-Verified-Plugins/ImagePicker](https://github.com/Telerik-Verified-Plugins/ImagePicker)